juliogaraujo/Shrink-VM-Disk/README.md

 ~~~

-2. Insert in the virtual CD an iso image of Ubuntu Desktop or any other linux dist that can contains parted command.
+2. Insert in the virtual CD/DVD an iso image of Ubuntu Desktop or any other linux dist that can contains parted and dd command.

-Open GParted and reduce the partion of the big disk for a size that fit over to the smaller disk.
+> GParted can be used to reduce and create the partitions, but for simplist this procedure is going to use terminal command parted.

 3. Use dd command to copy the partitions: